Silver-Swan/Metis_Project_EDA/WTWY Project/writeup_WTWY.md

 The first step was to aquire the data.
 I used SQLite to select narrow the data to the months of June 2021 to Auguest 2021.
 Afterwords I used cleaned the data to allow for an easier analysis.
 I used pandas to create a dataframe of the orignial data then further create sub-dataframes that were group by only the catagorizes I need to help present my ideas.
 Afterward, I used matplotlib to create a bar and line graph.

 ## Tools
--- SQLAlchemy was used to select the three months for the data analysis.
+-SQLAlchemy was used to select the three months for the data analysis.
--- Pandas and Numpy were used to create a data frame and perform calculations on the data.
+- Pandas and Numpy were used to create a data frame and perform calculations on the data.
--- For the graphs, matplotlib libray was sourced.
+- For the graphs, matplotlib libray was sourced.